samipiercy/MDEF/docs/term1/02-Design Studio.md

 Open Design Processes:

-- Understand your audience
+- Understand your audience:

 As a first step, I am looking to continue interviewing people that may relate to my interests and project, through faculty and MDEF connections.
 I want to understand what is currently happening in Barcelona, past projects, and learn from people working in similar fields.
 I am also engaging in local events that relate to waste and volunteering with current groups providing services for underserved communities.

 - Experiential prototypes & compiling material samples:

 As part of my process I will start to experiment with materials and resources that I find interesting and take photos and videos of my process.
 Currently I am interested in craft and sustainable materials.
 There is a lot of biomaterial research that I am open to exploring, as it is a new area of interest for me.
 I am also interested in textiles and will start my own personal textile project to get into a creative mindset that is not pressured by school or income, but could spark future ideas.

 Communication Medium:

-- Graphics or drawings to understand the process and concept I plan to map my interests and connections as they continue to evolve.
+- Graphics or drawings to understand the process and concept:

+I plan to map my interests and connections as they continue to evolve.
 I will physically draw out these maps to have a visual representation of my thought process.

-- Social media presence to document and show process and journey I will use social media as a way to document and share my MDEF journey through stories, reels and posts.
+- Social media presence to document and show process and journey:

+I will use social media as a way to document and share my MDEF journey through stories, reels and posts.
 I would like to eventually build an identity that is accessible to past colleagues and designers as a way to engage with current industry, but that also shows my work and development.